ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885675025/cc08840c-3ed6-443b-b29e-e5f689c2053b.png align="center")

-You’ll notice there are some warnings when you make a bucket public, but in our case, I want any one visiting the site to be able to the avatars.
+You’ll notice there are some warnings when you make a bucket public, but in our case, I want anyone visiting the site to be able to see the avatars.

 They appear at the bottom of the home page:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885685417/46712499-791b-4dd9-8577-703fa18cccfa.png align="center")

-As well as any each user’s profile page:
+As well as each user’s profile page:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885701640/990c48aa-23d7-4be1-ba1b-4d3acf9b4be9.png align="center")